News alert: The Freedom From Religion Foundation has an agenda.

-Let's consider, for example, the Washington Post's recent story on a high school football coach who baptized a player.
+Let's consider, for example, the Washington Post's recent story on a high school football coach who baptized a player:

-This tweet is from the Post reporter who produced the story.
+The above tweet is from the Post reporter who produced the story.
 So in other words, the journalist agrees with the Freedom From Religion Foundation that what's happening is "unconstitutional."

 Except that the tweet is inaccurate.
 The coach didn't baptize the player at a public school, according to the Post's own story: